leonardehrenfried/blog/_posts/2015-08-08-scalajs-first-impressions.md

 a lot of things right and people are working on the things that aren't so great yet.

-I might sound like a fanboy, but most things that Typesafe does these days are very high quality and this is no exception.
+I might sound like a fanboy, but most things coming out of the Scala ecosystem these days are very high quality and this is no exception.

 If you can tolerate a little technological immaturity and don't mind being an early adopter, I would seriously consider ScalaJS for you next frontend project.